Share This Article

 Tennessee Pitt BBQ is a fan favorite here in Columbus.
 The food is cooked with care over cherry wood and coals, and the incredible customer service puts them over the edge from fantastic to freakin’ amazing.
 It doesn’t matter whether you’re getting wings, ribs, greens, mac & cheese, or all of the above.
 You will leave a very full and very happy customer!

 Where: 4955 Arbor Village Dr, Columbus, Ohio 43214

 Ray Ray’s Hog Pit serves up pork, beef, and chicken, all of which is dry rubbed and cooked with a smokey and delicious flavor over 12 to 16 hours.
 But the meat isn’t the only perfect thing around Ray Ray’s.
 They’ve got some killer sauces, including spicier options like habanero and jalapeño.
 To view the full menu, click here.

 Where: 424 W Town St, Columbus, OH 43215

 Discovering Legacy Smokehouse is probably the happiest accident of my entire life.
 The first time I ate this traditional, Central Texas-style Barbecue, they were just a food truck sitting in an abandoned Long John Silver’s parking lot.
-Now they’ve got a space in Short North Food Hall and they’re working on a brick and mortar shop in Hilliard that should be open soon.
+Now they’ve got a great space in old Hilliard.
 I hope you’re ready to eat some mind-blowing brisket.